ansonphong/postworld/php/README.md

 #### Paramters
 __$panel_id__ : *string* (required)
-- The ID of the panel, which is the name of the file in the /panels directory, without the .html extension
+- The ID of the panel, which is the name of the file in the /panels directory, minus the extension

 __$path_type__ : *string* (optional)
 - The type of path to return